NuevoFoundation/workshops/content/english/debugging/e1-binary-tree.md

 To remove an element, it’s a bit more tricky.
 We first need to find the element that we are removing.
 However, once we remove it we’ll need to fill in the “hole” that we’ve made in the tree.
 We can’t just fill in the hole with any plain element; we need to maintain the binary tree ordering property.
 A convenient element to take is the deepest, leftmost element from the hole’s right subtree.

 The diagram below shows how to remove elements in several cases.
-Dotted lines indicate that the connection may or maynot exist.
+Dotted lines indicate that the connection may or may not exist.
 So in case 2 for instance, the blue parent might not exist if the node to remove is the root of the tree.
 - In the first case, the node has no children - we can safely remove it with no issues.
 - In the second case, the node has 1 child on the left or the right.
 We can slide the child up to this node's former spot.
 This works for both the left and right side.
 - The the third case, the node has 2 children.
 There are a few ways to go about this, but the way we'll use is to take the smallest element of the right subtree and insert it into the "hole" that we'll make.
 If that element has a right child (the green node), we need to slide that node up, so its former parent (orange) becomes that child's parent.